 Physical scalability means handling the load placed on the application – via users, volume of applications submitted, complexity of rules invoked, etc. – without failing, degrading performance, or requiring inordinate amounts of hardware.
 This is the element of scale most people think of first when they start thinking about performance.

-Many enterprise case management implementations that use a proprietary interpreter to execute business functions (processes, rules, UI, etc.) often have surprisingly poor physical scalability.
-These basic case management products often use interpreters (Business Process Management [BPM] engines) running inside interpreters (Java virtual machines), and they require lots of hardware resources.
-This is why automation and enterprise case management implementations that generate compiled code on the back-end are so much more scalable, efficient, and streamlined.
+Many enterprise workflow implementations that use a proprietary interpreter to execute business functions (processes, rules, UI, etc.) often have surprisingly poor physical scalability.
+These basic case management products often use interpreters (Business Process Management engines) running inside interpreters (Java virtual machines), and they require lots of hardware resources.
+This is why workflow and case management implementations that generate compiled code and are optimized across cloud-ready microservices are so much more scalable, efficient, and streamlined.

 2. Organizational scale